hpc/charliecloud/doc-src/command-usage.rst

    :depth: 1
    :local:

 ..
-WARNING: The one-line summaries below are duplicated in list man_pages in conf.py.
-Any updates need to be made there also.

-..
 Note the unusual heading level.
 This is so the man page .rst files can still use double underscores as their top-level headers, which in turn lets us do things like include docker_tips.rst.
 You will also find this in the